apache/yunikorn-k8shim/README.md

 ```
 make image DOCKER_ARCH=amd64 REGISTRY=yunikorn VERSION=latest
 ```
-This command will build an amd64 binary executable with version `latest` and the docker image tag is `yunikorn/yunikorn:scheduler-latest`.
+This command will build an amd64 binary executable with version `latest` and the docker image tag is `yunikorn/yunikorn:scheduler-amd64-latest`.
 If not specified, `DOCKER_ARCH` defaults to the build host's architecture.
+For example, the Makefile will detect if your host's architecture is i386, amd64, arm64v8 or arm32v7 and your image would be tagged with the corresponding host architecture (i.e. `yunikorn:scheduler-arm64v8-latest` if you are on an M1).

 You can run following command to retrieve the meta info for a docker image build, such as component revisions, date of the build, etc.

 ```
-docker inspect --format='{{.Config.Labels}}' yunikorn/yunikorn:scheduler-latest
+docker inspect --format='{{.Config.Labels}}' yunikorn/yunikorn:scheduler-amd64-latest
 ```

 ## Design documents